 And that is where the real problem lies, if we do not allow our true selves to be seen, we will never lead the life that we are meant to.
 And that leaves us with something far worse than fear - regret.

-So I feel the fear and do it anyway - each and everyday by living my Third Way.
+So I feel the fear and do it anyway - each and everyday.

 On a practical level that means:

-4. Being a student of life, constantly learning about better ways to live our lives, both at work and play, to share that knowledge and to help create curious and empathetic leaders - which we all have the ability to be, regardless of gender, age, seniority, function or anything else for that matter.
+3. I am a student of life, constantly learning about other ways to live our lives, both at work and play, to share that knowledge and to help create a more meaningful and sustainable reality for all.

-5. Running an artisan fashion and design business, to encourage us all to be ourselves and at the same time, respect our planet by recycling and up cycling.
+4. I actively embrace an eco friendly lifestyle and share my ideas, learnings and style to help others do so too, to encourage us all to express ourselves through our surroundings and style and at the same time, respect our planet by recycling and up cycling.